 We close this article with some open questions and directions.
-It would be instructive to study the slow quench dynamics for the Ising chain with Kawasaki dynamics where, unlike for Glauber dynamics studied here, the dynamic exponent $z$ and coarsening exponent ${\hat z}$ are not equal, and one may expect the defect density at the end of quench to exhibit a scaling different from that predicted by Kibble-Zurek argument \cite{Biroli:2010}.
-Here we have quenched the system to the critical point, but a nontrivial critical point $b_c$ exists in the zero-range process and a detailed understanding of slow quench dynamics in the ordered phase will be carried out in a future study.
+Here we have quenched the system to the critical point, but a nontrivial critical point $b_c$ exists in the zero-range process.
+We have performed a preliminary numerical study to understand the scaling behavior when the system is driven across the critical point, and find that the nonequilibrium mass distribution, $P(m,\tau)=\tau^{-1} f(m/\sqrt{\tau})$ for large mass which is consistent with the expectation that $m \sim \tau^{1/{\hat z_O}}$ where ${\hat z_O}=2$ is the coarsening exponent in the mean-field zero range process when the system is quenched rapidly to the condensate phase \cite{Godreche:2003}; an analogous result has also been obtained for the one-dimensional zero-range process \cite{Priyanka:2016}.
+However, a more detailed analysis is needed to understand the dynamics close to the final quench point in the condensate phase.
+It would be instructive to study the slow quench dynamics for the Ising chain with Kawasaki dynamics where, unlike for Glauber dynamics studied here, the dynamic exponent $z$ and the coarsening exponent ${\hat z}$ are not equal, and one may expect the defect density at the end of the quench to exhibit a scaling different from that predicted by Kibble-Zurek argument \cite{Biroli:2010}.
 More general schemes such as series of cooling-heating cycles that in the context of glasses \cite{Ritort:2003} are known to show hysteretic effect could also be interesting to study.
 Most of the previous work on high-dimensional models have assumed linear annealing \cite{Biroli:2010,Priyanka:2016}; it would be interesting to explore the dependence on other functional forms and determine the critical quench exponent above which instantaneous quench model works.
-An analytical understanding of the mean-field zero-range process presented here, and more generally, high-dimensional models with nontrivial critical point remains an open question for future work.
+An analytical understanding of the mean-field zero-range process presented here and the one-dimensional zero-range process in \cite{Priyanka:2016}, and more generally, models with nontrivial critical point remains an open question for future work.

 {\Alph{section}}